scottgriv/WTZ-Map/README.md

 > [!NOTE]
 > Easily swap out your map provider by searching for the `Change Map Provider Here` comment in the code base.
-> Replace it with your map/tile provider or one of the providers mentioned above.
+> Replace the few lines of code below the comment with your map/tile provider or one of the providers mentioned above.
 > By default, I'm using **Esri** with the `World_Topo_Map` (topological) style.

 ## License